moq-wg/warp-streaming-format/draft-law-moq-warpmedia.md

 This document uses the conventions detailed in Section 1.3 of {{!RFC9000}} when describing the binary encoding.

+# Packaging

+Each codec bitstream MUST be packaged in to a sequence of Objects within a separate track.

-# Catalog format
+## Catalog objects

+The catalog object MUST have a track ID of 0.

+Each catalog object MUST be independent of other catalog objects and MUST carry a unqiue group sequence number (see {{{{MoQTransport}}, Sect X.X).
+The first catalog published MUST have a group sequence number of 0.
+Every catalog object MUST have an object sequence number of 0 and there MUST be only one object per catalog group.
+A catalog track object SHOULD be published only when the availability of tracks changes.

-The format of the CATALOG payload, as defined by {{MoQTransport}} Sect X.X,  is as follows:
+The format of the CATALOG object payload, as defined by {{MoQTransport}} Sect X.X,  is as follows:

 ~~~
 CATALOG payload {